RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Mobile_genetic_elements/MGE.md

 5. Download results

 ### 5. PHASTER (PHAge Search Tool Enhanced Release)

+PHASTER (PHage Analysis Search Tool Enhanced Release) is the go-to web tool for finding prophages—bacteriophages (viruses that infect bacteria) integrated into a bacterial chromosome.

 **URL**: [https://phaster.ca/](https://phaster.ca/)

+1. Go to the PHASTER website: https://phaster.ca/

+2. Choose your input method (upload a FASTA file or paste a sequence).

+3. Submit your job and monitor its progress.

+4. The output includes a summary of identified prophages and their genes, indicating whether they are intact or incomplete.

 #### Usage Steps:
 1. Choose submission type: